scipion-chem/docs/plugins/chem-modeller.rst

 6) **Optimization**: The quality and number of cycles of modelling can also be tuned.

-All parameters include a help button that gives further information on the parameter.
+All parameters include a help button that gives further information for each of them.

 |